It's here! Browse the 2024 Penguin Christmas gift guide

 Until the Black Sunday storm, which flattens wheatfields, buries houses and vaporizes every memory stored inside the Antidote.
 She wakes up empty – as bankrupt as America.
 If her customers ever discover the truth, her life will be in danger.

 To the Antidote’s surprising defence comes Asphodel – young tearaway, girls’ basketball captain and aspiring prairie witch – who won’t take no for an answer.
-Along with her uncle, a Polish wheat farmer, and a New Deal photographer with an enchanted camera, they must confront what has cursed this town – its land on the brink of ruin and its people on the edge of starvation.
+Along with her Polish wheat-farmer uncle and a New Deal photographer with an enchanted camera, they must confront what has cursed this town: its land on the brink of ruin and its people on the edge of starvation.
+Apart, they run from the memories that have brought them here.
+Together, they face down the storm coming their way.

 The Antidote is above all a reckoning with a nation’s forgetting – the wilful omissions passed down from generation to generation.
 This gripping Dust Bowl epic echoes with urgent warnings for our own time, daring us to imagine what might have been – and what still could be.